bertofurth/Seagate-Central-Tips/Unbrick-Replace-Reset-Hard-Drive.md

 in order to facilitate experimentation.
 This can be done by simply editing the appropriate entry in the "SC_part_table.txt" file before it is applied.

-For example the sdX3 and sdX4 root file system partitions might be increased in size from 1GiB to 2GiB.
-This might allow extra cross compiled binaries to be installed on the unit.
+For example the sdX3 and sdX4 root file system partitions are each 1GiB by default.
+It might be desirable to increase these to 2GiB to allow extra room for cross compiled binaries or experimentation.

-As another example, partitions sdX5 (Config) and sdX7 (Update) which are normally 1GiB in size, never actually use more than about 350MiB so it would be safe to reduce these partititons from 1GiB each to, say, 0.5GiB.
+As another example, partitions sdX5 (Config) and sdX7 (Update) are normally 1GiB in size.
+These partitions never use more than about 350MiB so it would be safe to reduce these partititons from 1GiB each to, say, 0.5GiB.

 Naturally, the order of the partitions and their file system type (ext2/ext4/swap) must not be modified.

-#### Troubleshooting weird error messages during partitioning
+#### Troubleshooting error messages during partitioning
 Sometimes strange problems with partitioning the target drive can be overcome by zeroing the first 6 GB of the drive.
-This will completely clear out any operating system or partitioning data.
+This will completely clear out any existing operating system or partitioning data on the target drive that might interfere with the procedure.

 This can be done using the "dd" command as seen below.
 Remember to replace "sdX" with the actual drive name corresponding to the target.

     dd status=progress bs=1048576 count=6144 if=/dev/zero of=/dev/sdX

 This command will take a few minutes to complete executing.

-After the dd command has finished we suggest disconnecting the hard drive reader, rebooting the system and then reconnecting the hard drive reader after the system has rebooted.
+After the dd command has finished, we suggest disconnecting the hard drive reader, rebooting the system and then reconnecting the hard drive reader after the system has rebooted.